planet-s/orbgl/orbgl_shapes/README.md

 [![MIT licensed](https://img.shields.io/badge/license-MIT-blue.svg)](./../LICENSE)

-This is an optinal extion for the Orbital Graphics Library (OrbGL).
+This is an optional extension for the Orbital Graphics Library (OrbGL).
 It gives you the ability to use and draw shapes like Rectangle and ImageElement instead of calling plain drawing functions.
 It is compatible with orbgl and orgl_web.

 ## Minimal Example